Ruston & Hornsby 165hp 0-4-0 Diesel Mechanical Shunter (Build No 327974)

 This is the sister locomotive again purchased by three members of the Helston Diesel Group from the Northampton Ironstone Railway and delivered on the same day as the other shunter.
 In all respects its build history and design is exactly the same as the other shunter.

-The shunter first ran under its own power on Sunday 3 October 2010 following overhaul by the railway's volunteers and is now in use for railway construction work.
+The shunter first ran under its own power on Sunday 3 October 2010 following overhaul by the railway's volunteers and is now in use for passenger trains.

 Park Royal Class 103 Diesel Multiple Unit W50413 and W56169